 - Use fresh coriander / cilantro leaves for the best flavour.

-- Using extra virgin olive oil will have a better taste than regular olive oil, and has increased health benefits also (Healthline).
+- Using extra virgin olive oil will have a better taste than regular olive oil, and has increased health benefits such as being high in antioxidants also (Healthline).

 - If the pesto feels too dry, add a little extra olive oil or pasta water.
 If lemon juice works for you, then a small squeeze would work also.